guoyr/systemtap-tutorial/systemtap_wiki.md

 #### Building MongoDB With Debug Symbols
 There are two ways to add probe points in userspace, one is by file name and line number and the other is by function name, the former requires you to compile mongod with `--dbg=on --opt=off` to enable debug symbols.

-#### Building 3rd Party Libraries with debug symbols
-Third party libraries need to be built with debug symbols to enable probing by line number and fault injection, the following is instructions for building OpenSSL with debug symbols:
-- clone the repo
-- checkout a tag corresponding to a release, because the branches don't always build
-- `./config -d shared`
-- `sudo make && sudo make install` (It should install to /usr/local/ssl)
-- `ln -s /usr/local/ssl/include /usr/include/openssl`
-- `ln -s /usr/local/ssl/lib /usr/lib64/openssl`

 ### Dynamic Failpoint
 You can run the following scripts with `stap -g SCRIPT_NAME.stp`.
 The `-g` is for "guru mode" which lets you change variable values at runtime.
 The normal mode is read-only.